 The information age explosion of online data has brought with it lapses in security protocols that regularly expose our most sensitive information to malicious actors.
 Finding a reliable cybersecurity protocol, therefore, is more important than ever before.

-Industries across the board are latching onto new technology that promises to improve online security, including blockchain.
+Industries across the board are latching onto new technology that promises to improve online safety, with blockchain cybersecurity leading the way.

 Blockchain: A new weapon in cybersecurity

 Cybercrime is such a vast and burgeoning underworld industry that it prompted Ginni Rometty, Chairman, President and CEO of IBM, to declare that “cybercrime, by definition, is the greatest threat to every profession, every industry, every company in the world.”

 Both dangerous and costly, cybercrime costs individuals and businesses an estimated $500 billion a year.
 Our current security protocols simply cannot keep up with the relentless and clever attacks, especially when they're seemingly so simple (i.e., a phishing email to a credentialed employee can expose the data of millions).